wallymathieu/LogAdapter/README.md

 ## Why shouldn't you use this approach?

-The type signature provided is more c# or vb specific.
-Since the introduction of [Microsoft.Extensions.Logging](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging?view=aspnetcore-2.0) and [Microsoft.Extensions.DependencyInjection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection?view=aspnetcore-2.0), many c# or vb libraries have gotten a common story for how to be consumed.

-In f# you have [less need](http://blog.ploeh.dk/2017/02/02/dependency-rejection/) to use an object oriented dependency injection.
+In f# you might have [less need](http://blog.ploeh.dk/2017/02/02/dependency-rejection/) to use an object oriented dependency injection.